Encke is out of dual Group 1 winner Shawanda and is a full-brother to Group 3 Sandown Classic Trial scorer Genius Beast.

 On September 15 at Doncaster he caused a big upset when defeating the 2/5 favourite and Triple Crown-seeking Camelot by three-quarters of a length in the Ladbrokes St Leger, handing Godolphin its sixth success in the world’s oldest Classic and the penultimate race in the QIPCO British Champions Series Long Distance division.

-After the race, Godolphin's racing manager, Simon Crisford, revealed that Encke would not run again in 2012 but that he would remain in training, targetting 'all the big middle distance prizes in Europe.'
-That, however, will not happen, as the colt was adminstered anabolic steroids by former trainer, Mahmood Al Zarooni, and he was banned from racing in 2013.
+After the race, Godolphin's former racing manager, Simon Crisford, revealed that Encke would not run again in 2012 but that he would remain in training, targetting 'all the big middle distance prizes in Europe.'
+That, however, did not happen, as the colt was adminstered anabolic steroids by former trainer, Mahmood Al Zarooni, and he was banned from racing in 2013.

 BCS Career Statistics